mgargard/mgargard-researchers/Readme.md

 1. `all publications` Applied to an A tag.
 Used on links for the list-researchers page which points to all researchers resource.

-1. `researcher` is used on links that point to an individual researcher resource.
+1. `researcher` Applied to an A tag. is used on links that point to an individual researcher resource.

-1. `publication` is used on links that point to an individual publication resource.
+1. `publication` Applied to an A tag. is used on links that point to an individual publication resource.

-a rel="all pubblications" is used on links for the list-publications page which points to all researchers resource

-a rel="publication information" is used on links that point to an individual publication resource

 ## Class attribute values